General Admissions Information

 - International Baccalaureate Exams

-Students who attain scores of 4, 5, 6, or 7 on International Baccalaureate Examinations (IB) are eligible to receive credit on the basis of these tests.
+Students who attain a score of 4 or higher on International Baccalaureate Examinations (IB) are eligible to receive credit on the basis of these tests.
 All IB scores must be sent directly to the Office of Admissions prior to enrollment.

 Applying as an International Student